-a.
-In or adjacent to existing and planned commercial or industrial areas as identified on the Future Land Use Map attached to this plan as Appendix B;

-Diversification Policies: Agriculturally related commercial and industrial development shall locate on lands:

-- b. having existing road access to Municipality approved standards; and - c. outside of designated future growth sectors of Saskatoon.

-- 2. Notwithstanding clauses 4.4.1(a) 4.4.1(b), industrial developments 2. it can be demonstrated to satisfaction of Council that the use has specific requirements location that limit its location to a specific alternate site. - Multiple related value-added agricultural developments may be considered on a single agricultural parcel at the discretion of Council these subject to developments meeting all applicable development standards. - A Comprehensive Development Review shall be completed by the person proposing establishment an agriculturally related commercial or industrial within activity agricultural zoning district when the proposed use would result in greater than one such use on a The quarter section. geographic area considered within the review shall be based upon the complexity of the application but at a Policy Application minimum shall encompass all adjacent including all properties contained within existing Discretionary Use of Council adiacent multi-parcel subdivisions.
+4.4 Agricultural Diversification Policies: 1.
+Agriculturally related commercial and industrial development shall Location Requirements for Commercial & Industrial Agricultural Development locate on lands: a. in or adjacent to existing and planned commercial or industrial areas as identified on the Future Land Use Map attached to this plan as Appendix B; and b. having existing road access to Municipality approved standards.
+Alternate Locations Considered 2.
+Notwithstanding clauses 4.4.1(a) and 4.4.1(b), agriculturally related commercial and industrial developments may be permitted in alternate locations where, it can be clearly demonstrated to the satisfaction of Council that the use has specific location requirements that limit its location to a specific alternate site.
+Multiple Value-added Developments Considered Multiple related value-added agricultural developments may be considered on a single agricultural parcel at the discretion of Council subject to these developments meeting all applicable development standards.
+Comprehensive Development Review Required 4.
+A Comprehensive Development Review shall be completed by any person proposing the establishment of an agriculturally related commercial or industrial activity within an agricultural zoning district when the proposed use would result in greater than one such use on a quarter section.
+The geographic area considered within the review shall be based upon the complexity of the application but at a minimum shall encompass all adjacent properties including all properties contained within existing adjacent multi-parcel subdivisions.
+4.5 Environmental Stewardship Policies: Environmental Farm Plans Encouraged Agricultural operators shall be encouraged to adopt farm practices, such as the implementation of Environmental Farm Plans that will sustain productivity and minimize adverse environmental impacts.
+Source Water Protection Agricultural developments shall not restrict the use of groundwater or surface water, or alter the flow of surface water in a way that detrimentally affects other property or the ecology of the drainage system.